-Any request that the Secretary of the Treasury afford an opportunity to present oral views should be addressed to the Commissioner of Customs, 1301 Constitution Avenue, NW, Wachington, D.C.
-20229, in time to be received by his office on or before February 28, 1977.
+Any request that the Becretary of the Treasury afford an opportunity to present oral views should be addressed to the Commissioner of Customs, 1301 Constitution Avenue, NW.
+Washington, D.C.
+2022s, in time to be received by his office on or before February 28, 1977.
+Such on or before February 28, 1977.
 Such requests must be accompanied by a statement outlining the issues wished to be discussed.